thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 `s-maxage` header that is equivalent to `max-age`.

-To prevent Clients refreshing their Key Directories at the same time (synchronization), Mirrors MAY provide to its clients a `max-age` cache directive with duration in the range `[0, Origin s-maxage]`.
+To prevent Clients refreshing their Key Directories at the same time (synchronization), Mirrors SHOULD provide to its clients a `max-age` cache directive with duration in the range `[0, Origin s-maxage]`.

-Mirrors MUST respect all provided cache directives.
-Mirrors SHOULD issue a `max-age` value which matches the remaining time to live (TTL) value of the key directory in the Mirror's local cache.

 ### Client cache refresh